yogeshhk/TeachingDataScience/Code/RasaWorkshop/starter/README.md

 ## How to use this example?

-- Train a Rasa model containing the Rasa NLU and Rasa Core models by running:
+- (Optional) Train a Rasa model containing the Rasa NLU and Rasa Core models by running:
     ```
     python -W ignore -m rasa train
     ```